agfline/wavfix/README.md

 ```
 wavfix, version 0.1 by Adrien Gesta-Fline

-wavfix can repair damaged wave files keeping all meta-chunks  intact,  thus
+wavfix can repair corrupted wave files while keeping all meta-chunks intact.
-preserving metadata and proprietary stuff,  meaning software compatibility.
+Its  ability  to  preserve  metadata  ensures  software  compatibility  and
-As a last resort, remember you still can use Audacity  'import > raw data'.
+workflow integrity.

 usage : wavfix <options> broken_file.wav

     audio options :
         -f, --frequency   <n>     set frequency to n Hz (44100, 48000, etc.)
         -b, --bit-depth   <n>     set bit-depth to n bits (16, 24, 32, etc.)
         -c, --channels    <n>     set channels number to  n  channels (1 for
                                   mono, 2 for stereo, etc.)

         -F                        force using previous values instead of the
                                   ones contained in <bext> chunk if present.

     output options:
         -s, --suffix              repaired file names will  be  the same  as
                                   the broken ones plus this suffix.
 Default
                                   is '_REPAIRED'.

     misc options :
         -N, --no-repair           use this option to only investigate files.
-        -h, --help               show this help
+        -h, --help                display this help
 ```

 ## Examples